-Verses 59-65 detail some of the signs of Allah’s power in the natural world.
+After that, Allah details some of the signs of his power in the natural world (vv.
+59-65).
 But in verses 66-74 the unbelievers are still perverse, objecting to the possibility of the resurrection of the dead (v.
 67), saying again that these are just “tales of the ancients” (v.
 68) and asking when the resurrection will happen (v.
 71).
 Allah tells Muhammad to tell the unbelievers to travel the earth see what has become of those who sinned (v.
 69) and not to grieve over their unbelief (v.
 70).

 Then Allah extols the Qur’an, for it explains to the Children of Israel the things they dispute about (v.
 76) and is a guide for the believers (v.
 77).
 Allah will confront the unbelievers on the Day of Judgment (v.
 84), and they will be unable to answer (v.
 85).
 Those who do good will be saved (v.
 89), while those who do evil will be thrown into the Fire (v.
 90).